-Tim Rousseau divides his time between building furniture on commission in Camden, ME, and teaching at the Center.
-He is also a frequent presenter of how-to and project videos for finewoodworking.com, and TauntonWorkshops.com, including the series “Making a Small Cabinet” and “Build an Asian-Inspired Hall Table.”
-After completing our Furniture Intensive in 1998, Tim worked in a multifaceted group shop in Hoboken, NJ, before returning to Maine to set up his own business in 2003.
-For the next 15 years, he served as a Lead Instructor for our Furniture Intensive, taught workshops every summer, and co-taught the chair project of the Comprehensive.
-Starting in September, 2019, Tim takes the reins as Lead Instructor of our Furniture Comprehensive.
+Lead Instructor Tim Rousseau divides his time between building furniture on commission in Camden, ME, and teaching at the Center.
+He also produces how-to and project videos for finewoodworking.com, and TauntonWorkshops.com, including the series “Making a Small Cabinet” and “Build an Asian-Inspired Hall Table.”
+After completing our Furniture Intensive in 1998, Tim worked in a multifaceted group shop in Hoboken, NJ, before returning to Maine in 2003 to set up his own business.
+For the next 15 years, he served as a Lead Instructor for our Furniture Intensive, taught summer Workshops, and co-taught the chair project of the Comprehensive.
+In 2019, Tim took over as Lead Instructor for the Comprehensive.
 His website is timothyrousseau.com.

-Bruce Beeken is co-owner of Beeken Parsons in Shelburne VT, where he participates in making batch production seating for institutional settings such as college libraries, chapels, and refectories, as well as one-off furniture for private and corporate clients.
-Beeken Parsons has also conducted research in the sustainable use of local wood, including lesser known species and lower grades.
+Bruce Beeken is co-owner of Beeken Parsons in Shelburne, VT.
+Beeken Parsons makes one-off household and institutional furniture, including custom orders for seating and tables in institutional settings such as college libraries, chapels, and refectories.
+Beeken Parsons has conducted funded research into the sustainable use of local woods, including lesser-known species and lower grades.
 Bruce trained at Boston University’s Program in Artisanry in the late 1970s and was one of the influential makers included in the seminal retrospective, “The Maker’s Hand – American Studio Furniture 1940-1990” at the Boston Museum of Fine Arts in 2004.
-Bruce teaches the curvature segment of the Comprehensive and his website is beekenparsons.com.
+He teaches the curvature segment of the Comprehensive and his website is beekenparsons.com.

-Patrick Coughlin is a partner in Heide Martin Design Studio in Rockland, ME, a furniture company he launched with his wife in 2017.
-A woodworker since 2005, Patrick started as a general carpenter, then co-founded a residential design-build firm in Seattle, WA.
-Subsequently, he worked as a cabinetmaker and furniture maker for Ezra Howell, in Camden, ME, from 2015-17.
-Patrick co-teaches the Machine Joinery segment of the Comprehensive and his website is www.heidemartin.com.
+Patrick Coughlin is a partner in Heide Martin Design Studio in Rockland, ME, a boutique furniture and housewares company that he and his wife launched in 2017.
+A woodworker since 2005, Patrick started as a general carpenter, co-founded a residential design-build firm in Seattle, WA, and then worked as a cabinetmaker and furniture maker in mid-coast Maine from 2015-17.
+He served as teaching assistant for the Nine-Month Comprehensive in 2017-18, and currently teaches the Table and Drawer segment.
+Patrick’s business website is www.heidemartin.com.

-Owain Harris is a self-employed woodworker in Gonic, NH, where he builds custom furniture and cabinetry.
-He entered the trade as a carpenter in 1997 and hung out his shingle as a furniture maker in 2008.
-He is a juried member of both the League of NH Craftsmen and the New Hampshire Furniture Masters Association.
-His work has received multiple awards, most recently the Maker/Designer Pinnacle Award from the International Society of Furniture Designers for a casepiece that was also featured on the back cover of last April’s Fine Woodworking.
-Owain teaches casepiece construction for the Comprehensive.
-His work may be seen at harriscabinetmaker.com.
+Owain Harris is a self-taught woodworker who operates a one-person studio in Gonic, NH, where he builds custom furniture and cabinetry.
+He began his career in wood as a framing carpenter, in 1997, and worked as both a finish carpenter and remodeler before going fulltime as a cabinetmaker, in 2008.
+Owain is a juried member of the League of NH Craftsmen and the New Hampshire Furniture Masters Association.
+His work has received multiple awards, including a Pinnacle Award from the International Society of Furniture Designers and the Veneertech Craftsman Challenge Award in the furniture category.
+Owain has been featured in numerous publications, including Fine Woodworking and NH Home Magazine.
+He teaches machine skills for the Comprehensive and his work may be seen at owainharris.com.

 Beth Ireland has been a professional woodworker since 1983, specializing in turning and sculpture.
 She holds an M.F.A. from the Massachusetts College of Art and Design, and her work has been widely exhibited and published, including a 2015 profile in American Woodturner.
 She has also held several prestigious Windgate Fellowships and participated in the International Turning Exchange.
 Beth’s business encompasses everything from production runs of turned balusters, to sculpture, to one-of-a-kind stringed instruments.
 She is the Lead Instructor for our Turning Intensive and teaches turning for the Comprehensive.
 Beth lives in St. Petersburg, FL, and her website is bethireland.net.

 Mark Juliana left the world of high tech in 2007 to explore more meaningful work and graduated from our Nine-month Comprehensive in 2008.
 He returned to Ashland, OR, where he set up a workshop and began to teach locally.
-In 2011, Mark returned to the Center as a Fellow and, in August of that year, joined our staff, where he serves as an instructor, Assistant Facilities Manager, and Digital Fabrication Supervisor.
-Mark teaches the Basic Woodworking, CAD, and CNC segments for the Comprehensive.
+In 2011, Mark returned to the Center as a Fellow and, in August of that year, joined our staff, where he now serves as Facilities Manager and instructor.
+He is also the inventor of the EZtension bandsaw tension gauge, which he markets nationally.
+Mark teaches one of our Basic Woodworking workshops, as well as the CAD and CNC segments of the Comprehensive.

 Jim Macdonald creates custom guitars, furniture, art, and portraits featuring marquetry and inlay in Burnham, ME.
 In addition to his own projects, Jim collaborates with luthiers and furniture makers as a marquetry specialist.
 His work has been commissioned by Gibson Guitar's Custom Shop and Hinckley Yachts.
-In 2018 his Allman Brothers tribute guitar entered the collection of the Big House Museum in Macon, GA.
+In 2018, his Allman Brothers tribute guitar entered the collection of their Big House Museum in Macon, GA.
 His Turandot Cabinet appeared in the "Current Work" section of Fine Woodworking (June, 2001).
 Jim teaches marquetry for the Comprehensive.
-His work can be seen at www.jamesmacdonaldartguitars.com.
+His website is jmacwooddesign.com.